mostly-harmless/knitr-jekyll/_posts/2015-04-8-introducing-radiant.md

 Simply saving output is not enough.
 You need the ability to recreate results for the same data and/or when new data become available.
 Moreover, others may want to review your analysis and results.
 Save and load the state of the application to continue your work at a later time or on another omputer.
 Share state files with others and create reproducible reports using [Rmarkdown](http://rmarkdown.rstudio.com/).

-Thanks to [Joe Cheng](https://github.com/jcheng5) you can even share the url (with SSUID) with others so they can see what you are working on if you are using Radiant on a server.
+If you are using Radiant on a server you can even share the url (include the SSUID) with others so they can see what you are working on.
+Thanks for this feature go to [Joe Cheng](https://github.com/jcheng5).

 #### Programming